makeabilitylab/physcomp/sensors/photoresistors.md

 ### Make the circuit

-We need to make two independent circuits: one for the photoresistor and one for the LED.
+We need to make **two independent circuits**: one for the photoresistor and one for the LED.
 Unlike our non-microcontroller examples where the photoresistor was part of the same circuit as the LED, in this case, they are two separate circuits.
+Make sure you understand this conceptually because it's a common point of confusion amongst beginning students!
+We have one input circuit (the photoresistor) and one output circuit (the LED).
+They are not connected in anyway except via code!

 Below, we've wired the photoresistor using a voltage divider with a fixed resistor of 10kΩ in the $$R_1$$ position (so, the 'darkness' sensor configuration).
 The voltage divider output is connected to `A0`.
 For the LED circuit, we've wired the LED anode towards Pin 3 with a 220Ω current-limiting resistor.